For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Atomic Red Team:

-# Atomic tests for ATT&CK techniques
+# Atomic tests for ATT&CK techniques (test definitions in YAML — invoke-atomicredteam is the runner)

 # https://github.com/redcanaryco/atomic-red-team

-# Install
+# https://github.com/redcanaryco/invoke-atomicredteam

-Install-Module -Name invoke-atomicredteam
+Install-Module -Name invoke-atomicredteam,powershell-yaml -Scope CurrentUser

 # Import

-Import-Module invoke-atomicredteam
+Import-Module Invoke-AtomicRedTeam

-Invoke-AtomicTest T1059.001 # PowerShell execution
+Invoke-AtomicTest T1059.001 -ShowDetails

 Invoke-AtomicTest T1003.001 -TestGuids "a96872b2-cbf3-46cf-8eb4-27e8c0e85660"

-# Cleanup after test
+# Cleanup after test (only some atomics implement -Cleanup; verify with -ShowDetails)

 Invoke-AtomicTest T1059.001 -Cleanup